Mississippi Divorce Lawyers

 - Offers Video Chat

-Hernando, MS Divorce Attorney with 13 years experience
+Ridgeland, MS Divorce Lawyer with 46 years of experience

-Ridgeland, MS Divorce Attorney with 26 years experience
+Ridgeland, MS Divorce Attorney with 11 years of experience

 A native of Michigan, Pietrowski was only 2 years old when she was placed in foster care.
 She endured a turbulent childhood and in disobedience, rebelled by joining the Marine Corps.
 The trajectory of her life changed when she joined the U.S. Marine Corps at age 18.